The COVID-19 vaccine is now available to all New York residents 5 and older.

 Data on this page come from the Citywide Immunization Registry (CIR).

 This table shows how many NYC residents have been vaccinated citywide and by borough, and how many doses have been administered in NYC.

-These data show the percent of NYC residents who received at least one dose of COVID-19 vaccine, and the percent who are fully vaccinated by, Modified ZIP Code Tabulation Areas (MODZCTAs).
+These data show the percent of NYC residents who received at least one dose of COVID-19 vaccine and the percent who completed the primary series, by Modified ZIP Code Tabulation Areas (MODZCTAs).
 MODZCTAs can provide better estimates of population size than ZIP codes because they combine census blocks that have smaller populations.

-This table shows data on the percent of NYC residents vaccinated, by race/ethnicity, sex and age.
+This table shows data on the percent of NYC residents vaccinated by age, race/ethnicity and sex.

-These data show the percent of NYC residents who received at least one dose of COVID-19 vaccine and the percent who are fully vaccinated, by borough of residence and demographic group.
+These data show the percent of NYC residents who received at least one dose of COVID-19 vaccine and the percent who completed the primary series, by borough of residence and demographic group.
 The percentages reflect the number of people vaccinated within that specific demographic group.